yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/advanced-features/_index.md

 ## Savepoint

-Savepoints are markers within a transaction that allow you to roll back part of the transaction without affecting the entire transaction.
-They are particularly useful in long transactions where multiple operations are performed, as they enable finer control over the transaction’s execution and help maintain data integrity by allowing partial rollbacks.
+Savepoints are markers in a transaction that allow you to roll back part of the transaction without affecting the entire transaction.
+They are particularly useful in long transactions where multiple operations are performed, as they enable finer control over the transaction's execution and help maintain data integrity by allowing partial rollbacks.

 {{<lead link="savepoints/">}}
 To understand how to use savepoints, see [Savepoints](savepoints/)